-- 1. a person in charge (ideally, the CoreMedia system administrator)
+- 1. a person in charge [ideally, the CoreMedia system administrator]

 - 2. extensive and sufficient system specifications

 - 3. detailed error description

-- 4. log files for the affected component(s)
+- log files for the affected component(s)

 - 5. if required, system files

 An essential feature for the CoreMedia system administration is the output log of Java processes and CoreMedia components.
 They're often the only source of information for error tracking and solving.
 All protocolling services should run at the highest log level that is possible in the system context.
 For a fast breakdown, you should be logging at debug level.
-See Section 4.7, "Logging" in Operations Basics for details.
+The location where component log output is written is specified in its 10 gback.xml file.